 RESERVOIR STATION GONE AS LEVEL CROSSING REMOVAL RAMPS UP

-Reservoir’s outdated station will be demolished to make way for a modern transport hub as the Andrews Labor Government’s removal of the notorious level crossing at High Street in Reservoir ramps up.
+Reservoir’s outdated station will be demolished to make way for a modern transport hub as the Andrews Government’s removal of the notorious level crossing at High Street in Reservoir ramps up.